jseto/web-wish-to-go/src/pages/how-to-use-data/how-to-use.md

 Shows a button with a text in `label` attribute

 When `label` is set to an arbitrary text string, the **WishWidget** takes the form of a button and shows the text in the `label` attribute.
-When `label` is set to `true`, the text shown in the button is the standard _Wish to go_ string.
+If `label` is set to `true`, the text shown in the button is the standard _Wish to go_ string.
 When set to `false` (default) or not set it doesn't show any text nor have the shape of a button.

-Writing the following html code
+Writing the following html code:

 ```html
 <p>